kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

         controlledValues: RequestsAndLimits
         RequestToLimitRatio:
           cpu:
-            type: Factor # this field is optional, if omitted it defaults to "Factor"
+            type: Factor
             factor: 1.2
 ```

 ## Implementation History

-* 2025-09-10: Initial proposal created.
+* 2025-10-06: Update the `Type` field to correctly indicate that it is required, not optional.
+This field has no default value and must be explicitly set to either "Factor" or "Quantity".
 * 2025-09-18: Update API for consistency.
 Add e2e tests and other small updates.
+* 2025-09-10: Initial proposal created.